Due Diligence Checklist for Buying Businesses in Singapore

 • An initial public offering (IPO)

-Please note that this checklist is just a sample of the most common issues and things you need to look at if you’re buying (or looking to sell) a company in Singapore.
-We hope it will prove to be of use to you in your business.
+Please note that this checklist is a sample of the most common issues and considerations when buying (or looking to sell) a company in Singapore.
+We hope it will prove to be valuable in your business dealings.

 I. Financial Information